xtremexp/UT4X-Converter/README.md

 - All: Shader materials are not converted
 - UT3: Since there is no actor possible for conversion of ZoneInfo, converted level might appear too dark sometimes
 - U1/UT99 : Meshes (Unreal Engine 1/2) are not converted
-- UT99 : Custom textures are not converted
 - U2: Staticmeshes have bad UV
 - UT3/UDK: Music is not converted
 - UTx->UT4: Movers are replaced with the only UT4 mover actor, the lift, which may not suit for some kind of movers (such as doors, switches, ...)